matanlurey/pub.lurey.dev/docs/internal/moving-into-mono-repo.md

 - Install `git-filter-repo` (<https://github.com/newren/git-filter-repo>)
 - Go into a temporary directory and clone the repo to merge into the monorepo
-- In the monorepo, run `git filter-repo --to-subdirectory-filter <subdir>`
+- In the directory, run `git filter-repo --to-subdirectory-filter <subdir>`
 - Alter the commits so issues point to the right (historic) repo:

   ```sh